- 500g (1.1lb) minced veal

 - Leave to stand at room temperature for about 1 hour before removing from the tin.

-This raised meat pie, with a row of hard-boiled eggs at its centre, is traditional British picnic food.
+This raised veal and ham meat pie, with a row of hard-boiled eggs at its centre, is traditional British picnic food.
 The hot-water crust should not be allowed to cool completely before lining the tin.
 This type of pastry is particularly good for pies as it absorbs the delicious juices inside while keeping its crisp crust outside.